 Here are the write-ups of all of the melee practices I've hosted.
-Click dates in the dropdown menu above for more information!
+Click dates in the dropdown menu above or on the individual practice below for more information!

 What does it take to run a good melee practice?